Your Guide to Cleaning out Foreclosed Homes

-Call a few days in advance to ensure the dumpster will arrive on your scheduled cleanout date.
-Then, once the container is in the driveway, just walk heavy items through the dumpster door and throw lighter debris over the walls.
+Reach out a few days in advance to ensure the dumpster will arrive on your scheduled cleanout date.
+Then, once the container is in the driveway, walk heavy items through the dumpster door and throw light-weight debris over the walls.
 You might also consider hiring a junk removal company, but keep in mind that some will not work on foreclosed properties.

 The good news is that cleaning out the inside of a foreclosed home is not too different from cleaning out a home you’ve owned for years in terms of physical work.
 The even better news is that there’s no emotional attachment to the items, which tends to make the process go faster.

 The bad news?
 You aren’t familiar with the home, so you may come across some surprises in the crawlspace or attic, or find some unwanted guests behind the drywall.

 Don’t let that deter you from getting the job done.
 The steps below will help you know what to expect inside the home to minimize any surprises.
 Keep in mind, if the task becomes too overwhelming for you or you aren’t sure if you should handle a particular step, you can always hire someone to take care of the project for you.

 There are plenty of ways to handle a home cleanout — top to bottom, most cluttered room to least, largest space to smallest, etc. However, for a foreclosed home, it’s sometimes easiest to plan by waste type.